-The two-year Master of Fine Arts program at Penn is focused on the professional development of studio artists.
+The two-year Master of Fine Arts program at University of Pennsylvania Stuart Weitzman School of Design is focused on the professional development of studio artists.
 Through studio work, seminar courses, international residency opportunities and interactions with vital working artists, the program provides an open intellectual framework to foster critical awareness and independent methods of artistic research.
 Students extend their conceptual strategies while inventing and then refining their own hybridized forms of art making methods.
-The program encourages exploration, extending studies into other disciplines within the School of Design and the university-at-large with a rich selection of outside electives and optional certificate and dual-degree programs.
+The program encourages exploration, extending studies into other disciplines within the Weitzman School and the university-at-large with a rich selection of outside electives and optional certificate and dual-degree programs.

 The Penn MFA program is fluid.
 In addition to studio and seminar courses, graduate students select expert-led workshops.
 The workshops vary in focus from very technical subjects such as digital fabrication or new casting technologies, to seminar topics such as issues of photography in painting.
 Several workshops are introduced each semester, allowing for a responsive curriculum that advances the individualized projects of the graduate students.